Education & Tours

 FPV Guided Tour

-Journey back in time and experience the development of Canadian society as represented by more than 30 historic buildings at Fanshawe Pioneer Village.
-A costumed interpreter will lead you through the Village, giving participants a chance to explore and ask questions.
+Take a journey back in time and experience the development of Canadian society as represented by more than 30 historic buildings at Fanshawe Pioneer Village.
+A costumed interpreter will guide you through the Village, giving participants a chance to explore and ask questions.

 FPV Interactive Guided Tour